InspectorElement/Ground-Report/README.md

 ### What is GroundWatch?

 GroundWatch is a mobile responsive web app that allows users to anonymously report violence at protests.
+You can download the mobile app from the App Store or Google Play.

 #### How does it work?